IISERM/Darwin-Hackathon/rules.md

 1. You may use any IDE/environment of your choice.
 Personal preference of the organizers are Jupyter for Python and Julia, and Atom for C++ and Java.
 Interactive environments are also preferred, but not mandatory.

 1. You are free to ask the organisers any questions you want.
 Even questions like _how to read from a file in Python?_ are welcome.
-You may not get all the answers you want though. :smile: Again, the point is
+You may not get all the answers you want though. :smile: Again, the point is to solve the problem.

 ## Submission
 1. You will show your code to a volunteer who will check the output.
 You may show the result at any time during the event, and can also make changes if the volunteer rejects your output.